American Woodmark (AMWD) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the cabinet maker had gained 5.27% in the past month.
-In that same time, the Consumer Discretionary sector lost 1.1%, while the S&P 500 gained 3.16%.
+Heading into today, shares of the cabinet maker had gained 3.72% over the past month, outpacing the Consumer Discretionary sector's gain of 1.19% and the S&P 500's gain of 3.39% in that time.

-Wall Street will be looking for positivity from American Woodmark as it approaches its next earnings report date.
-The company is expected to report EPS of $2.10, up 22.81% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $484.65 million, down 10.73% from the year-ago period.
+American Woodmark will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect American Woodmark to post earnings of $2.10 per share.
+This would mark year-over-year growth of 22.81%.
+Our most recent consensus estimate is calling for quarterly revenue of $484.65 million, down 10.73% from the year-ago period.

 AMWD's full-year Zacks Consensus Estimates are calling for earnings of $6.53 per share and revenue of $1.83 billion.
 These results would represent year-over-year changes of -14.3% and -11.22%, respectively.

-It is also important to note the recent changes to analyst estimates for American Woodmark.
+Investors should also note any recent changes to analyst estimates for American Woodmark.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-American Woodmark is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+American Woodmark is currently a Zacks Rank #1 (Strong Buy).

-We can also see that AMWD currently has a PEG ratio of 0.88.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-AMWD's industry had an average PEG ratio of 0.99 as of yesterday's close.
+Investors should also note that AMWD has a PEG ratio of 0.88 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Furniture stocks are, on average, holding a PEG ratio of 1.02 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report